-- Manual Setup: If you cannot or prefer not to use the Smart Wizard, see "Installing Your Wireless Router Manually (Advanced and Linux Users)" on page 13.
-For example, if you are connecting to a Linux operating system, or are technically knowledgeable, select this option.
+- Manual Setup: If you cannot or prefer not to use the Smart Wizard, see "Installing Your Wireless Router Manually (Advanced and Linux Users)" on page 11.
+For example, if you are using a Linux operating system or are technically knowledgeable, select this option.
 If you choose to use this option and install your router manually, for best results, install and set up your router in this order: - 1.
-Install and connect your wireless router to your network (see "Connecting Your Wireless Router" on page 13).

-- 2. Set up your wireless router for Internet access (see "Setting Up Your Router for Internet Access" on page 17). - 3.
-Configure your wireless network and select wireless security settings to protect your wireless network (see "Configuring Your Wireless Network" on page 21).
+Install and connect your wireless router to your network (see "Connecting Your N750 Wireless Gigabit Router" on page 11). - 2.
+Set up your wireless router for Internet access (see "Setting Up Your Router for Internet Access" on page 15). - 3.
+Configure your wireless network and select wireless security settings to protect your wireless network (see "Configuring Your Wireless Network" on page 19).